UCL/ucl_software_carpentry/installation/install.md

 academic version.
 Canopy comes with a package manager from where it is possible to install and update a large number of python packaged.
 The packages installed by default should cover our needs.

-If you use this route, you can ignore the distribute \& pip section.

 Python from Homebrew
 --------------------

 OSX ships with a resent python version and some packages.
 However this has known limitations and we do not recommend it.
-You can install a new version of python from homebrew with the following.
+You can install a new version of python from Homebrew with the following.
-Please follow the instructions below to install the Xcode tools and homebrew before attempting this.
+Please follow the instructions above to install the Xcode tools and Homebrew before attempting this.

 ```bash